 The EU Services Directive took effect in late December 2009 with an aim to open up the European Internal Market to cross-border trade in services.
 There is a requirement for Local Authorities to make certain licensing processes available online.

 An online portal, "EUGO", has been established so that service providers can source information with regards to doing business within Europe.
-In the UK, the portal is called UK Welcomes and is hosted by Business Link.
+In the UK, the portal is called UK Welcomes and is hosted by Gov.UK.

-Renew your licence to run an animal boarding licence
+Apply to renew an animal boarding establishment licence

 Failed Application Redress